qmk/qmk_firmware/keyboards/planck/keymaps/charlesrocket/readme.md

 # Red Planck EZ (Glow) with beeps

-Standard QWERTY layout with colored layers (red, purple, green and white).

-Beep feedback is on by default.
-Sound level is hardcoded with `DAC_SAMPLE_MAX` and tone settings (`CK`) are in Adjust (WHITE).
+QWERTY layout with colored layers (red, purple, green and white) for Planck EZ Glow.
+Soft beep feedback is On by default.
+Sound level is hardcoded with `DAC_SAMPLE_MAX` and tone settings (`CK`) are in Adjust (WHITE) layer.

 ```
 RED Base